nategood/commando/README.md

  - Make it [globally accessible](http://getcomposer.org/doc/00-intro.md#globally)
  - `cd` to your the directory where you'll be writing your Commando script and run `composer install`

-*Currently installing via Composer is the only option (phar build coming soon).*
+*Currently installing via Composer is the only supported option.*

 ## Baked in Help